TarekNabil/Quote-Of-The-Day/README.md

 # Quote of the Day

 **Plugin Name:** Quote of the Day
-**Description:** A plugin to display the quote of the day with a calendar to pick previous dates.
+**Description:** A plugin to display the quote of the day with a calendar to pick all dates.
 **Version:** 1.0
 **Author:** Tarek Nabil

 ## Description

 The "Quote of the Day" plugin allows you to display a quote of the day from a custom post type.
-Users can select a date from a calendar to view quotes from previous dates.
+Users can select a date from a calendar to view quotes from all dates.
 The plugin integrates with Elementor to provide a custom widget for displaying the quotes.

 ## Features

 - Custom post type for quotes
 - Shortcode to display the quote of the day
-- jQuery UI datepicker to select previous dates
+- jQuery UI datepicker to select all dates
 - Elementor widget for easy integration

 ## Installation